By Lisa Brown

 It does take some time to get used to, but it’s not impossible to switch between the two.
 Think of it this way.

 It is definitely easier than learning a foreign language from scratch.
-With the different forms of English, you only have to swap some words for others, but it is still, just English.
+With the different forms of English, you only have to swap some words for others, but for native speakers, it is still, just English.